pallets/click/docs/testing.rst

-For basic command line tools that want to operate with the file system, the :meth:`CliRunner.isolated_filesystem` method comes in useful which sets up an empty folder and changes the current working directory to:
+For basic command line tools that want to operate with the file system, the :meth:`CliRunner.isolated_filesystem` method comes in useful which sets up an empty folder and changes the current working directory to it:

 .. code-block:: python
    :caption: cat.py